 Little did Latona know how right they’d be.

 This makes the fact BattleHeroes somehow raising $9,662 with 17 backers somewhat odd.
 That’s an average of over $568 per backer, for a game that’s somewhat generic in how it’s presented.
-This is the first campaign backed for 13 of the 19 backers, a high ratio for these early days of the site.
-It doesn’t help that the developer called themselves DM Games in their description, but Toonuva Games in the trailer.
+This is the first campaign backed for 13 of the 17 backers, a high ratio, especially considering how much money on average these backers are donating.

 The Call of Arms – Brent Junker